 8. Make your grocery list and shop.

 List all of the ingredients you will need to prepare the meals you planned for the week.
-Then, order them to match the layout of the store.
+Then, put them in order to match the layout of the grocery store.
 This might sound crazy, but we promise that it saves time!

-Decide what ingredients and recipes you want to spend your time on.
+Next, decide which ingredients and recipes you want to spend time preparing.
 Do you want to cut a whole head of cauliflower, or do florets sound more appealing?
-Do you want to cook a whole chicken, or would buying a rotisserie chicken free up your time to cook something else?
+Do you want to cook a whole chicken, or would buying a rotisserie chicken free up some time to cook something else?